senzing-garage/docker-compose-demo/docs/docker-compose-kafka-mssql/README.md

-# docker-compose-kafka-mysql
+# docker-compose-kafka-mssql

 ## Overview

 This repository illustrates a reference implementation of Senzing using Kafka as the queue and
-MySQL as the underlying database.
+MSSQL as the underlying database.

 The instructions show how to set up a system that: